nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Keywords are case-insensitive. `findCards what` and `findCards WHAT` will return the same filtered cards.

 Example:
-- `findCards loop recursion` shows all the cards whose questions match the keywords "loop" **or** "recursion".
+- `findCards loop recursion` shows all the cards whose questions match the keywords 'loop' **or** 'recursion'.

 ### 3.4.5.
 Showing all Cards : `showCards`